 Usually, saving files to a specific location isn't a problem.
 However, if you don't have the necessary permissions, you may get the "You don't have permission to save in this location" error message.
 This article will show you how to resolve this issue to save the files you want where you want them.

-When working on documents and other files such as a .jpg or a .doc/.docx (Word file), saving them to specific folders should not present any problems, however, the "You don't have permission to save in this location" error can be received by Windows users trying to save a file to a particular folder.
-The error message also recommends contacting the administrator to obtain permission and to save the file in Documents (or another) folder.
+When working with documents and other files such as a .jpg or a .doc/.docx (Word file), saving them to specific folders should not present any problems.
+However, the "You don't have permission to save in this location" will prevent you from saving files to a specific location.
+The error message also recommends contacting the administrator to obtain permission and save the file in the Documents (or another) folder.